 Welcome to Sisu Data!
-Whether you are new to data analysis, or you’re well-versed in the subject, this article is a good place to start in orienting yourself to Sisu and how it can help you get the most out of your data.
+Whether you are new to data analysis, or you’re well-versed in the subject, this article and the video below are a good place to start in orienting yourself to Sisu and how it can help you get the most out of your data.

 Data-Driven Decision Making

 The purpose of data analysis is to help inform your business decisions based on facts you learn from your data.
 Exploring, analyzing, and fully understanding these data-driven facts help you and your team make more informed decisions, enact better policies, and implement more productive practices that serve to effectively “move the needle” of your organization’s success in the right direction.

 Sure, you can make these decisions based on “gut feeling” and anecdotal evidence -- and you may have gotten along pretty well by doing so in the past.
 However, hidden deep within your data are valuable insights that you simply can’t see on your own.
 For example, did you know that sales of chocolate-peanut butter granola bars dropped among women under 30 in your New York stores, but are on the rise among the same customer cohort in Los Angeles?
 And the impact of that fact is affecting your Los Angeles stores quite heavily?
 Maybe it’s time to make a product offering change in Los Angeles, and promote the same product more heavily in the Northeast with targeted marketing to young women.

 Additionally, more and more organizations around the world (possibly your competitors) are waking up to the power of data.
 Congratulations on making the same decision they are!